Trinity School Newbury Academy Trust

 Trinity School is the lead school in the Newbury Academy Trust based in the north of Newbury.
-It is a smaller than the average sized Secondary school.
-We sponsor two local primary schools - Fir Tree School and Speenhamland School
+We sponsor two local primary schools - Fir Tree School and Speenhamland School.
+Trinity School is a smaller than average sized Secondary school but is within the top 20% of schools in England for adding value to student achievement at GCSE and A Level.

-Currently, Trinity School benefits from housing two specialist Local Authority Units: one for students with a statement for Dyslexia and the other for those statemented with an Autism Spectrum Disorder.
-Students are placed in these units by the Local Authority through a separate assessment process.
+Currently, Trinity School benefits from housing two specialist Local Authority Resource Bases: One for students with a Specific Learning Difficulty (Dyslexia) and the other for students with Autism.
+Students are placed in these Resource Bases by the Local Authority through a separate assessment process.

 have high expectations in all they do